hiyo38/bios_updater/README.md

 ## BIOS Updater

-This project is made in an effort to integrate the bios updating process into the DCO work flow and make it so that all teams have access to up to date firmware.
 This code parses supermicros BIOS support page and retrives all the motherboard model names and associates them with thier respective software IDs which are used to make http requests to supermicros server.

 This project uses python3.6